ForEvolve/forevolve.github.io/_posts/en/2017-09-04-design-patterns-web-api-service-and-repository-part-7.md

 Running all tests gives us the green light to continue toward the repository implementation, with 41 passing tests and no failing one.

 ### What have we covered in this article?
-In this article, implemented  and added some domain logic to the `NinjaService`.
+In this article, we implemented and added some domain logic to the `NinjaService`.
-We also used our unit tests to ensure that our refactoring hadn't broken anything.
+We also used our unit tests to ensure that our refactoring had not broken anything.

 ### What's next?
-In the next article, we will implement the missing piece of the ninja subsystem: the `NinjaRepository`.
+In the next article, we will implement the missing piece of the Ninja subsystem: the `NinjaRepository`.
 We will use Azure Table Storage to store our ninja's data.

-I will also introduce my in-development ForEvolve Framework to access our data easily.
+I will also introduce my in-development ForEvolve Framework that will help us access our data easily.

 {% include design-patterns-web-api-service-and-repository/footer.md %}